 The model number, serial number, and capacity of the sensor are identified in the rectangular label located on the Plug & Test® connector.
-The model ation screen of the indicator and serial numbers are also identified in the Information screen of the indicator.
+The model and serial numbers are also identified in the Information screen of the indicator.

 1.3 Accuracy and Resolution